There’s a lot of confusion about what the price of a professional website should be.

 98% of the work that I do falls into one of two profiles: businesses that want high-quality work, but can’t afford large web agency rates, or contract work for large agencies that don’t have a WordPress specialist on staff.

 This means people trust me to get stuff done, on time, on budget, and built to deliver results for their businesses.

 This same expertise is something you should receive when you invest in a website, no matter who you go with.

 Who Is Actually Hurt By Misconceptions

 The misconception a few people have — that all websites should cost very little — used to frustrate me, but it doesn’t anymore.

 People who seek the lowest cost provider, almost always end up with a website that doesn’t build their business.
 These are often poorly designed, slow loading sites, that customers leave quickly.
 These “affordable” sites are often easily hacked, or built with buggy code that breaks later.
 This ends up costing the business much more in the long run.

 I don’t want these things to happen to anyone.
-Even if you choose another design provider besides Lockedown Design, please make sure you do adequate research to find a studio who knows what they are doing when it comes to WordPress.
+Even if you choose another design provider besides Lockedown SEO, please make sure you do adequate research to find a studio who knows what they are doing when it comes to WordPress.